NalinDalal/rust/readme.md

 option enum-> to introduce concept of nullability in a safe and expressive way. if u ever have a function that should return null, return an Option instead.

+# Chap 7
 # Package Management
+- `Packages`: A Cargo feature that lets you build, test, and share crates
+- `Crates`: A tree of modules that produces a library or executable
+- `Modules and use`: Let you control the organization, scope, and privacy of paths
+- `Paths`: A way of naming an item, such as a struct, function, or module

 You can add an external crate to your project by running ->
 ```bash
 cargo add crate_name